lmfit/uncertainties/doc/user_guide.rst

 complicated.
 That is, a Variable with a value of 25 +/- 10 might be greater than a Variable with a value of 24 +/- 8 most of the time, but *sometimes* it might be less than it.
-The :mod:`uncertainties` package takes the simple approach of comparing.
+The :mod:`uncertainties` package takes the simple approach of comparing nominal values.
 That is

 >>> a = ufloat(25, 10)
 >>> b = ufloat(24, 8)